Ex-minister Fergus Ewing suspended from SNP over rebellions

 "That is why the SNP, while often attacked, was always respected."

+He continued: "It was never an ordinary political party because it was one which put Scotland first."In good conscience this is no longer the case and it has nothing to do with personalities or my antipathy towards the Green Party."

+After listing several policies he disagreed with Mr Ewing's statement reflected on the dilemma he now faced.

-Reflecting on the dilemma he now faced, Mr Ewing concluded: "I choose to defend my constituents and Iet the cards fall as they will."
+It concluded: "I choose to defend my constituents and Iet the cards fall as they will."

+In part this is a procedural row about whether Fergus Ewing was in breach of the SNP group's rules when he rebelled in a confidence vote.

+But the bigger picture is perhaps more about what the SNP looks like in 2023.

 Mr Ewing faced action after voting against Green minister Lorna Slater in a no-confidence vote.